 Through their meat, their fur, their speed and their everything, reindeer have helped men to survive beyond the arctic line.

-A traditional farmhouse nearby dusts off the centuries to reveal thick-threaded Sami clothing in striking scarlet and black.
+Close to the reindeer farm in Kiruna, a farmhouse dusts off the centuries to reveal thick-threaded Sami clothing in striking scarlet and black.
 Appropriately heavy and rusting machinery hangs on wooden walls, the sort that allowed farmers to thrive.

 Sleds await, along with shovels and trowels, but a giant nutcracker stood out for its story as much as its shape.